joaquinfontela/facultad/README.md

 - To crate a React proyect with Typescript run: `npx create-react-app <APPNAME> --template typescript`

+- To install the graph package: `npm install graphology` and `npm install graphology-types`

 # The TypeScript Language

 TypeScript is a JavaScript superset and therefore they share many features such as variable declaration, API's usage, and more.